The Data Migration Process & the Potential Risks

 Data migration is the process of transferring data from one system to another system, known as the target system, using a variety of tools and techniques.

-Below are the different types of migrations which are encountered in different enterprises:
+Below are the different types of migrations that are encountered in different enterprises:

 - Database Migration: This involves moving from one database software to another.
 E.g. your organization just bought HP Vertica and is planning to from MySQL to HP Vertica.